Explore this course:

 Course description

-By the end of the course, you’ll possess the skills to produce complex design proposals that adopt a holistic approach to design and address the social, economic and environmental aspects of sustainable architecture.
+By the end of the course, you’ll possess the knowledge and skills to produce complex design proposals that adopt a holistic approach to design and address the social, economic and environmental aspects of sustainable architecture.

 We’re one of the UK's top architecture schools.
 Our international research projects shape policy and address public and professional needs.
-As a Sheffield student you’ll engage with real issues affecting the built environment.
-You’ll be encouraged to provide social and environmental solutions to the challenges of our time

 Modules